 2. Turn off the power supply and turn it back on again

-Windows update consumes quite a lot of power from the computer’s battery.
+System updates consume quite a lot of power from the computer’s battery.

-In fact, it’s recommended to update your computer when it’s fully charged, with power to spare.
+It’s recommended to update your computer when it’s fully charged, with power to spare.

 However, if no power gets to the PC, you will have an even harder time booting your computer.

 Start by checking your connection to the wall socket.
 Is your PC hooked up to a power outlet?
 If not, unplug it and plug it back in properly.

 You should also check the charging light indicator to see if it’s charging.